 I am also required to engage in regular supervision with an experienced therapist.
 This supervision is a form of professional mentoring for all practitioners to ensure standards, quality, advanced learning and sustainability is being undertaken.

 Initial consultation is half price

-The types and locations of sessions I offer are listed below and each session is for fifty minutes each.
+The appointment options I offer are listed below and each session is for fifty minutes.
 Please pay by bank transfer prior to the appointment or by cash at the start of each session.